shrix1/analog-clock-js/README.md

 js Analog clock

-Use can view this Site here:
+You can view this Site here:
 https://js-analog-clock-project.netlify.app/